Liquidation vs. Consignment: Which is Better for Your Business?

 Choose consignment if you want to keep control, get a better price, and build partnerships.

+In some cases, using both methods may be the smartest choice.
 Talking with buyers and sellers like Dynamic Distributors can help you decide which method fits your business.

 Conclusion